brandon-rhodes/pycon-pandas-tutorial/README.md

 Note that having `git` is not necessary for getting the materials.
-Simply click the “Download ZIP” button over on the right-hand side of this project’s front page, and its files will be delivered to you as a ZIP archive instead:
+Simply click the “Download ZIP” button over on the right-hand side of this repository’s front page at the following link, and its files will be delivered to you as a ZIP archive:

 https://github.com/brandon-rhodes/pycon-pandas-tutorial